SergeoLacruz/inventree-zebra-plugin/README.md

 is passed directly to the printer without any checks.
 So be careful when editing here.

+### Get Printer info
+Turn this switch on to display a collection of all IP printers below on this page.

 ## Label Template
 The label needs a template described in html and css.
 The template should start with a page definition that defines the label size as shown below: